 - “Design Case Studies: [Project Theme]”

 Consider including photos or sketches to help illustrate your process, and provide any relevant links or resources.
-Consider including personal reflections or insights about each project, and be sure to properly attribute any contributors or collaborators.
+Also, include personal reflections or insights about each project, and be sure to properly attribute any contributors or collaborators.

 Writing How-To Posts

-One of the most popular type of content in design blogs are how-to posts.
+One of the most popular types of content in design blogs is how-to posts.
 These are blog posts that walk your audience through how to do a specific task.